Xilinx/Vitis_Libraries/vision/docs/src/getting-started-with-vitis-vision.rst

    }
    }

-The gmem pointers must be mapped to the xf::cv::Mat objects during the object creation, and then the memory mapped kernels are called with these mats at the interface.
+The gmem pointers must be mapped to the xf::cv::Mat objects during object creation, and then the memory mapped kernels are called with these mats at the interface.
 It is necessary that the pointer size must be same as the size required for the xf::Vitis-Vision-func, unlike the